White House of the Confederacy: Restoration, 1976–1988

 From 1976 to 1988, the museum led a full-scale restoration of the mansion, which ultimately returned the exterior and the first and second floor interiors to their wartime appearance.
 Critically acclaimed for the extensive attention to detail during restoration, for its full complement of period furnishings, and for its fair quantity of relevant pieces from its original furnishings, the historic house reopened for public tours in June 1988.

-Tourist destination, 1988–present

-The house remains open for public tours as part of the visitor experience at the American Civil War Museum.